 However, it is important to note that every precinct grows differently based on prevailing conditions, in terms of both the market and the delivery of key infrastructure projects.
-The chart to the right includes an analysis of growth rates of different precincts in both regional and metropolitan New South Wales and Victoria.
+Figure 18 includes an analysis of growth rates of different precincts in both regional and metropolitan New South Wales and Victoria.
 It indicates a high degree of variability between precincts, but that there is typically high growth in the early stages of precinct establishment and that it gradually tapers off over time.
 This also would suggest that more constrained or less favourable sites would likely be developed last.